Atlantic Salmon – Salmo salar – The strange and tragic story of Atlantic salmon in New Zealand

 German Stephan Ludwigi discovered or at least rediscovered, how the eggs of salmonids could be artificially fertilized, incubated, and hatched during the early part of the 18th century.
 Ludwigi found that salmon eggs could be fertilized by mixing them with milt and that he could incubate them in wooden troughs filled with gravel that had running water flowing over them.

 Later John Shaw, a Scottish gamekeeper, carried out experiments that showed the rate at which the ova developed was dependant on water temperature.

 Shaw discovered the rate of development could be slowed if the water was kept cold enough.
 This knowledge would, decades later, become crucial to keeping ova alive on the long sea journey of about three months to Australia and New Zealand.

 The riskiest part of the sea journey from Britain to Australia was the two weeks spent sailing through the tropics.
 Without refrigeration, water temperatures could easily kill all the salmon ova on board.

 The second risk factor was mechanical shock from the rough handling of the trays of ova.
 It was imperative that the trays did not get knocked and bumped.
 The first assignment from Great Britain to Australia in 1852 was a failure as were other later shipments.
-The reasons for such failure almost certainly being the raised water temperatures and the ova hatching early while the ship was still at sea.
+The reasons for such failure almost certainly were the raised water temperatures and the ova hatching early while the ship was still at sea.

 A second consignment, also in 1852, did use ice to keep the water cool as it passed over the eggs in the trays.
 Although the supply of ice lasted for about 7 weeks it all melted long before the ship reached Australia.